simoncblyth/env/chroma/chroma_camera/render_pbo/render_pbo.rst

 next
 -----

-#. get chroma to accept partial geometries, currently the entire geometry is there RPC included
 #. is a near/far restricted raycast possible ?

 #. add switch target feature to daeviewgl : to enable easily doing raycasts wherever

 #. avoid duplicated vertices/faces between chroma/cuda and opengl